- The Microsoft Office Access error in loading DLL usually occurs when users try to import text or spreadsheets into a wizard.

 Thus, the error can arise when users try to import text or spreadsheets with the required wizards.
 The Error in loading DLL error can crash the active Access window.

-How to fix Error in loading DLL in Microsoft Access?
+How do I fix the DLL loading error in Microsoft Access?

 - The official Microsoft resolution for the Error in loading DLL error is to register the Dao360 and Msado15 DLL files.
 To do so, open the Win + X menu with the Windows key + X hotkey.